perspective CSS property determines the distance between the z=0 plane and the user in order to give a 3D-positioned element some perspective.

-Part of the 3D-elements that are behind the user, i.e. that their z-axis coordinate is greater than the value of the
+The parts of the 3D elements that are behind the user — i.e. their z-axis coordinates are greater than the value of the

 The vanishing point is by default placed at the center of the element, but its position can be changed using the

-Using this property with a value different than
+Using this property with a value other than